How to Set Up a Live Camera Feed and Webcam Stream in 8 Steps

 1. Choose an Online Video Platform

 Choosing a reliable online video platform with live streaming capabilities to host your video feed is very important.
-Not only do you need a platform that supports live streaming, but you need one that supports linear or continuous live streaming.

 Some other features to look for in an online video platform include: